About Benjamin Twiggs Garden Cherry Salsa

 How We Enjoy This Salsa

-We just can’t get enough of the Cherry Garden Salsa and it has become a common staple in kitchens.
+We just can’t get enough of this veggie cherry salsa and it has become a common staple in kitchens.
 It’s great as a healthy snack, in the slow cooker over chicken, on burgers and with tacos.
 Plus, you can replace any plain salsa with our Cherry Garden Salsa in recipes for a delicious cherry twist.
 Fresh from the garden and orchard.
 Our newest gourmet cherry salsa with more veggie taste.

 1 ½ Medium Onions, chopped coarse